marciliocn/void-installer/README.md

 ### TODO
 - Create process installation for Void Linux BIOS/MBR MUSL
-- Create a pos-install script for automate tuning and another configs
+- Add a pos-install script for automate tuning and another configs
+- Automatic answer for import keys
+- Include `rEFInd`
+- Option to install without GRUB or UEFI (on Arch it is possible)

 ### CHANGELOG
 #### Version 201901.01